WomenPlusPlus/deploy-impact-21-kona-c/README.md

 - No backend, all data required by the application is stored in json format under `./Frontend/assets/jsonFiles` for both content and configuration.
 - Minimal running cost of the application considering no additional cost is required for storage or backend infrastructure.

-## How it works
+## How does it work

-1. User needs to provide personal identification information (age, gender, etc...).
+1. User needs to provide personal identification information (age, gender, etc.).
 2. Identifying their needs, based on a hierarchy of questions derived from the SDG definition (Dots diagram) by grouping different subsections into similar areas.
    <p align="center">
      <img src="./docs/SDG_identification.jpg" alt="Size Limit CLI" width="600">